hpcleuven/VscDocumentation/source/leuven/tier2_hardware/tier2_login_nodes.rst

 -------------

 Currently, Genius and wICE are the two Tier-2 clusters in production at KU Leuven.
-The access to both machines is possible via the Genius login nodes (see below), as wICE itself has no dedicated login nodes.
+The access to both machines is possible

+- either via the Genius login nodes (see below), as wICE itself has no dedicated login node

+- or via the :ref:`Open On-Demand <ood_t2_leuven>` on your web browser

 Login infrastructure
 --------------------